No Nonsense Spelling

 The Teaching Sequence:

 Teaching of spelling follows the same pattern in each year group to ensure consistency and continuity of provision through the years.
+In each lesson, there is a heavy focus upon phonological awareness and their recognition of alternative phonemes to spell.
 The sequential approach follows the model below:

 Assessment: